gagolews/genie/README.md

 the clustering quality on benchmark data.
 At the same time, Genie retains the high speed of the single linkage approach, therefore it is also suitable for analysing larger data sets.
-The algorithm is easily parallelizable and thus may be run on multiple threads to speed up its execution further on.
+The algorithm is easily parallelisable and thus may be run on multiple threads to speed up its execution further on.
 Its memory overhead is small: there is no need to precompute the complete distance matrix to perform the computations in order to obtain a desired